singer-harbers/Sync/README.md

 * **winston** v3.0.0

 ### Getting Started
+Note: Make sure you have node installed, if you don't there are numerous tutorials online.

 **Discord**
 * Create a discord application at https://discordapp.com/login?redirect_to=%2Fdevelopers%2Fapplications%2Fme
 * Make a bot account for that application.
 Grab the access token and client ID.
 Remember these you'll need them later.
 * Add the bot to your server by replacing CLIENTID in the following link with your bot's client ID: https://discordapp.com/oauth2/authorize?client_id=CLIENTID&scope=bot

 **GroupMe**
 * Log in with your groupeMe account at https://dev.groupme.com/session/new